How Many States Have Their Own Osha Plans

 Employers should train teams on their state’s specific requirements.
 Even if federal rules apply, state plans often have additional standards.
 Here's a good example: California requires extra heat illness prevention training.

 Workers should know their rights.
-Whether under federal OSHA or a state plan, you can file anonymous safety complaints.
+Think about it: whether under federal OSHA or a state plan, you can file anonymous safety complaints.
 The key is knowing which agency to contact.

 FAQ